Skip to main content

 Delete a secret from the current environment.

-ek delete <name>
+ek secret delete <name>

 Arguments: